What is TEFL Certification?

 There are a lot of great TEFL courses that we’re proud to recommend.
 But there are also some shady TEFL programs out there that don’t provide any significant value to your TEFL career.
 In the TEFL industry, it’s “buyer beware” out there.

 The best TEFL courses focus on the needs of students.
 Here are some of the ones we recommend:

 The TEFL Academy

-For job placement, we recommend the International TEFL Academy (ITA) for their lifetime support.
-They have a clear focus not only when you are a student in their class, but during your job hunt and placement.
+For job placement and internship opportunities, we recommend the Premier TEFL.
+They have a clear focus not only when you are a student in their class but during your job hunt and placement.
 The country profiles are excellent guides on where you want to teach in the world.
-Lastly, it’s one of the largest programs with over 6,000 graduates per year.
+Lastly, it’s one of the largest programs with 95% of enrolled students recommending taking this course.

 We like TEFLPros because their course helps you become a specialist in planning your daily lessons.
 This is really what it’s all about teaching abroad, especially if you want to make it a professional career.
 Their course engages you in lesson planning, classroom management, and student interaction.